ghoulmann/cs-curriculum/preface.rst

 * Technology and Culture
-        The student will explore, interrogate, and hypothesize about causal relationships between technology and culture.
+        The student will explore, interrogate, and hypothesize about causal relationships between technology and culture [to include public policy, values, economics]

  	Correlary Standards, Benchmarks, Objectives: